• Skip to primary navigation

 • Lemon – you would only be using a portion of lemon juice for this chicken stew.

-• Spices – cinnamon powder, 7-spice, and saffron
+• Spices and seasoning – cinnamon powder, 7-spice, saffron, salt and ground black pepper.

 • White wine – dry white wine.

-• Stock – I generally chicken stock for a deeper flavor of the stewed chicken legs.
+• Stock – I generally use chicken stock for a deeper flavor of the stewed chicken drumsticks.

 A closer shot of Chicken Stew with vegetables, highlighting thee sauce and the bits of vegetables in it.